 The original mission of the Department of Petroleum Engineering was "to serve the international petroleum and related industries through the development of both people and tools for reservoir management."

 But the global energy picture has changed in the last 50 years, Durlofsky said, and he and the other eight faculty members felt it was time for the department to change as well.
 "In the future, we will have to move toward unconventional oil and gas, which is more difficult to produce," he said.
 "We'll also have to find ways to reduce the environmental impacts of this production."

-Many faculty members in the Department of Energy Resources Engineering have expertise in fields other than traditional petroleum production, noted Pamela Matson, the Chester Naramore Dean of the School of Earth Sciences.
+Many faculty members in the Department of Energy Resources Engineering have expertise in fields other than traditional petroleum production, noted Pamela Matson, the Chester Naramore Dean of the School of Earth, Energy & Environmental Sciences.
 "While I know the department will not turn its back on petroleum, current and new faculty will increase the diversity of energy research and allow the department and its students to evolve as society's energy needs and environmental concerns change," she said.

 In addition to developing new techniques for maximizing oil and gas recovery, for example, the department has been a leader in geothermal energy, a process that involves trapping heat from underground geysers and other natural sources.
 Geothermal production emits virtually no greenhouse gases and is the second biggest source of renewable energy in the United States.
 Other renewable resources, such as wave and tidal energy, may join the departmental research agenda in the future, Durlofsky said.

 "Renewables are of course a key part of the overall energy picture, and these are addressed in other departments at Stanford," he noted.
 "Our emphasis will continue to be on the subsurface energy supply, so this is certainly not an about-face for the department.
 But we do recognize that the energy mix in the future is likely to be much different than it's been, and that there will be much more of a concern for environmental issues, especially CO2 [emissions]."